 2) Is Your Coverage Retro?
 Get an Update

 Many people did the work to get their valuables covered…in the 90s.
 For those with a policy 5 years or older, it is time for an update.
 For high value or market volatile items, an update may be beneficial even sooner than that.
 Changes in the market, like the financial crisis of 2008, can drastically alter the value of your collectibles.
 If you got an insurance appraisal in the past, contact your old appraiser or insurance agent to review it.
 The process is generally painless if you do so within 5 years of your last appraisal because the appraiser will have your appraisal on file to reference.
 It is a simple matter to update the document with the appropriate values for current market conditions.

 Moving is a complicated process.
 How do you ensure that your personal property does not get damaged or lost when moving from one home to another?
 With an inventory in place, organizing your packing is far easier.
 With the help of a professional appraiser, this inventory can be expanded to include a condition report and a risk assessment for your property.
 The appraiser will anticipate the problems that may arise in the transportation, offer guidance for acquiring necessary moving insurance, and will be prepared to offer further valuation assistance in the event of damages.

-Co-Authors: Lynn Magnusson, ASA, AAA and Becky Lipnick, Communications Coordinator
+Co-Authors: Lynn Magnusson, ASA, AAA, ISA AM and Becky Lipnick, Communications Coordinator